sebastopolys/GinsengHtml/README.md

 ### Additional functions: ``close()``
 Note that on the above example, there is no content inside the html, neither is a closing html tag (`</span>` )

-The additional close() function is provided in order to have more control on html elements closing tag
+The additional ``close()`` function is provided in order to have more control on html elements closing and opening tags

 Use this function to close any opened html tag:
 ```
 close( 'p' );
 ```
-This will output a </span> and close the span element:
+This will output a self enclosed paragraph element:
 ```
 print_r(
     p( $array )